signalpoint/fcm/README.md

 cordova plugin save
 ```

+If the plugin listed above doesn't work, try the `com.devicepush.cordova-phonegap` instead, followed by the `save` command.

 #### Android Notes

 You may have to run this command if you're having issues building for an Android device: